mheilner/MartinAndrewWebsite/README.md

 - This is kind of unrelated to the websocket but I am adding it because I had the issues here.
 I accidentally saved my credentials for the mono db directly into the code without using the ssh so I fixed that with these steps - Save in the etc/env the creds then run - pm2 restart all --update-env pm2 save in the terminal to get the domain to reference it.

--This is really cool becuase it allows for the people server and client to work peer to peer.
+- This is really cool becuase it allows for the people server and client to work peer to peer.

--run npm install ws to let the websocket work.
+- run npm install ws to let the websocket work.
 The code in the peer.js in the simon explains the code.

+UPDATES to WEBSOCKET
+- You need to upadate the enviroment variables in the ~/.zshrc file locally to debug.
+That was my issue